toltalchaos/shop-os/README.md

 - create static files for products, orders, manager accounts, and site settings to make the server files call/write to as needed
     - (RIGHT NOW IS JUST ALL LOCATED IN SERVER.FIREBASECLIENT.JS)
 - multiple photo upload
-- order updates to track lineage and times of updates
+    - optional URL photo link
 - add background and set colours to other pages

 - cart/checkout
     - shipping
-        - dynamically adjust tax rate in components>invoice.svelte
-        - dynamically adjust shipping rate in components>invoice.svelte
+        - shipping rates decided in site settings
     - tax rates?
+        - this should be decided in site settings also
     - add payment/checkout flow
-        - different payment types (payment gateways)
-        - e-transfer option
+        - e-transfer flow - gotta sort this out yet
     - order number issuing
         - sendgrid email system??? for both orders and updates
+        - manager order management page should have the full list of orders and statuses. for now is just a lookup by ID
 - refine order tracking
+    - order updates to track lineage and times of updates

 - init firestore client + .env settings